-Ms. Hamilton has over eighteen years of experience in environmental regulatory oversight and consulting, with a focus on risk assessment and vapor intrusion expertise.
+Megan Hamilton has 20+ years of experience in environmental regulatory oversight and consulting, with a focus on risk assessment and vapor intrusion expertise.
 Her diversified professional experience includes research, policy development, technical writing, public outreach, vapor intrusion investigation and remediation, data analysis and interpretation, human health risk assessment, and conceptual site model analysis.
-Ms. Hamilton served as a technical, scientific, and risk assessment policy resource for the Indiana Department of Environmental Management’s (IDEM) Office of Land Quality for nine years.
+Hamilton served as a technical, scientific, and risk assessment policy resource for the Indiana Department of Environmental Management’s (IDEM) Office of Land Quality for nine years.
 She also served as the coordinator and team leader for the IDEM Vapor Intrusion Workgroup for six years and is the main author of the current Indiana Vapor Intrusion Guidance.
 She has helped design and implement numerous vapor intrusion investigations for chlorinated and petroleum contaminated sites throughout Indiana.
-Ms. Hamilton is experienced in evaluating human health risk assessments, as well as vapor intrusion risk assessments for sites regulated by all of IDEM’s remediation programs, including:
+Hamilton is experienced in evaluating human health risk assessments, as well as vapor intrusion risk assessments for sites regulated by all of IDEM’s remediation programs, including:

 - Brownfields Program

 - Leaking Underground Storage Tank Program

 Hamilton manages the EnviroForensic’s VI Team and develops, helps implement, and oversees the VI investigations and mitigation for all of EnviroForensic’s projects.
 She is also the main contact for risk communication issues and community outreach development.
 Hamilton has presented at several National Conferences, is a member of the National EPA VI Science Advisory Committee, and currently serves on the Board of Directors for the Midwestern States Environmental Consultants Association (MSECA).

 To receive a copy of Megan Hamilton’s resume, call 866.888.7911